DataDog/hiring-engineers/answers.md

 ![](img/1_1.PNG?raw=true)

 After installation, I updated the repositories on my Linux machine so that all the current software was up to date.
-This was done with the commands:
+This was done by entering these commands into the terminal:

 ```
 sudo apt update
 sudo apt upgrade
 ```

-I followed the install instructions for Ubuntu on the DataDog installation page which resulting in pasting this command into the terminal:
+Note that throughout this exercise, I will evoke "sudo" to obtain root privileges which are necessary for things to work.
+I followed the install instructions for Ubuntu on the DataDog installation page which resulting involved pasting this command into the terminal:

 ```
 DD_API_KEY=API_KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"